Learn about dog training and caring

 The basics in dogs anatomy and physiology.
 How dogs work and how they are structured.

 Dogs most common illnesses, how they occur, symptoms, treatment and prognosis.

 Presentation of alternative forms of care i.e. Tellington touch, acupuncture…

 The origins of dogs.
 Different theories about where they originated and why dogs it became the dog and human.

 Animal ethics, ethics within dog holding, dog training, Animal Welfare Act.
 Theory and discussions.

 Basics in genetics.
 We will learn about simple cross-breeding and go through basic concepts within animal breeding.

 Hobbies with dogs

-Various hobbies with dogs are presented.
+Various hobbies with dogs are presented and discussed.
 Theoretical and practical presentations.
 We will visit dog shows.

 Knowledge of breeds